-In the Wider Curriculum, students develop skills, knowledge and attitudes which complement their other subjects.
-Collective worship is a vital part of daily life where spiritual development, values building and reflection guide all that we do.
-Students also learn about careers, resilience and emotional wellbeing, reading, team building and character development.
-Where necessary there is access to additional learning support, whether for a specific learning difficulty, disability or for subject intervention.
-Personal, social and health education is delivered through the taught curriculum and conference days.
+In the Wider Curriculum, students develop skills, knowledge and attitudes which complement their subject learning.
+Worship is a vital part of daily life where spiritual development, values building and reflection guide all that we do.
+Students also learn about careers, resilience and emotional wellbeing, develop their reading and wider literacy, team-building and character development.
+Where necessary, there is access to additional learning support, whether for a specific learning difficulty, disability or for subject intervention.
+Personal, social and health education and relationships and sex education are delivered through the taught curriculum and conference days.